deepakA18/Confidential-Transfer/readme_md.md

 **"Account Not Found" Error**: The specified mint address or account doesn't exist.

 **Transaction Failures**: Check your SOL balance and network connectivity.

-## Network Support

-- **Devnet**: Recommended for testing
-- **Mainnet-beta**: Production use (use with caution)
-- **Testnet**: Limited support

-## Limitations

-- Requires Token-2022 program support
-- Confidential transfers require proof generation (may be slow)
-- Original tokens are locked in vault during wrapping period
-- CLI currently supports single-user operations

-## License

-This project is provided as-is for educational and development purposes.